Smirkov/Poke/README.md

 #Development

-To develop in local environment, please use the command
+To look in local environment, please use the command

 ```
-npm run start:dev
+npm start
 ```

 This command uses nodemon and will watch your files to restart the server if any modification is made.